‘Tis the season for gift cards. With the holidays approaching, it’s a good time to be on the watch for gift card scams.

-- Use Them Fast: If you have them, money expert Clark Howard wants you to use store and restaurant gift cards quickly because they can become worthless if the business fails.
+- Use them fast: Money expert Clark Howard wants you to use store and restaurant gift cards quickly because they can become worthless if the business fails.
 “The restaurant and retail industries are unstable.
 Don’t let a gift card sit and gather dust,” he says.

-- Turn Them Into Cash: Several websites allow you to trade, sell and buy gift cards in a secondary market.
-Here’s how to turn your gift cards into cash.
+- Turn them into cash: Several websites allow you to trade, sell and buy gift cards in a secondary market.
+Read our guide on how to turn your gift cards into cash.

 “Gift cards are for gifts, not payments.
 Anyone who demands payment by gift card is always a scammer.”

 Remember, if someone you don’t know calls you asking for money, do not send it — even if you think it could be someone you know.
 Always hang up and call them back directly to confirm their identity.